How to Check Laravel Version? Artisan, Composer & Source Code Methods

 Debug Mode: true

-Method 2: Check Laravel Version Using Composer
+How to Check the Laravel Version Using Composer?

 "require": {